youthweb/styleguide/README.md

 ### Update GitHub Pages

-To update the GitHub Pages on https://youthweb.github.io/styleguide do this in the terminal:
+To update the GitHub Pages on https://youthweb.github.io/styleguide/latest do this in the terminal on the master branch:

     npm run publish
-    git checkout gh-pages
-    cp -R ./public/* ./
+    rm -r docs/latest
+    cp -r public/ docs/latest
-    git commit -am 'Update gh-pages'
+    git commit -am 'Update latest version'
-    git push origin gh-pages
+    git push origin master

 The changes should be online within seconds.

+### Releasing a new version

+To release a new version you should first update the GitHub Pages on https://youthweb.github.io/styleguide/current with this commands on the master branch:

+    npm run publish
+    rm -r docs/current
+    cp -r public/ docs/current
+    git commit -am 'Release {version}'
+    git push origin master

+Then you can tag this commit as a new release (e.g. as `1.0.0`) and push it to the GitHub repository:

+    git tag {version}
+    git push origin --tags